 Use 4 globules of Graphites 30, 2 times a day for 7-10 days for acute pain.
 Use Graphites 200, 4 globules 2 times a week for 1 month as a constitutional medicine.

 It is useful for swollen ankles, foot pain, and sore heel.
-A patient complains of knee pain and lower leg stiffness.
-A patient has ascending pain from the feet to the thigh region associated with small joint swelling.
+The patient complains of knee pain and lower leg stiffness.
+The patient has ascending pain from the feet to the thigh region associated with small joint swelling.

 Dose and Potency:

 Ledum pal 30 and 200 are useful for acute pain.
 Give 4 globules, 3 times a day for pain for 4 days depending on the severity of the pain.

 Lycopodium acts best for pain in the hands and feet region.
 Acute pain associated with dryness of the palm and sole region.
 The patient complains of numbness of hands and feet; tearing pain in legs at night; and swelling and stiffness of knees.

 The patient has a history of psoriasis.
 Brown spots appear here and there on the body, which increases after exposure to heat.

 Dose and Potency: Lycopodium 30 is useful potency.
 Give 4 globules of Lycopodium 30, at night for 7 days.

 It is indicated for trembling of hands, pain, and stiffness in fingers and toes associated with deformity of nails.
 The patient complains of exfoliation of fingernails and moist itch-like eruptions on the hands.